 Gloria dabbled in sports journalism as a freelance reporter for The New York Times, covering the New York Yankees baseball team and other sports teams.
 She also reported on the USC football team for her school newspaper, The Daily Trojan, and had the chance to cover the successful team coached by Pete Carroll and featuring future NFL players Troy Polamalu and Carson Palmer.

 Gloria's parents moved to the United States from Mexico more than 40 years ago and sent all three of their children to the University of Southern California.
-That is why Gloria is so passionate about helping students attain a higher education.
-She taught at the College of the Desert and is involved with helping students earn scholarships.
-She also enjoys participating in community events such as the Go Red for Women luncheon, a cause close to her heart since her mother passed away of a massive heart attack at the young age of 54.
-Gloria enjoys spending time with her family and friends, traveling and hiking with her rescue dog, Bubba, who is half poodle and half shitzu.
-She is looking forward to life in the Triangle!
+They always emphasized the importance of an education and Gloria is an advocate of higher education.
+Gloria enjoys spending time with her family and friends, traveling and hiking with her rescue dog, Bubba.

 Email Gloria at Gloria.Rodriguez@abc11.com